-The children have been using adjectives to describe various castles and their parts.
+The children have enjoyed learning about castles this week in our literacy lessons.
+They have been using adjectives to describe various castles and their parts.
 They also had fun building their own castles and writing about them.

-In phonics we have been busy assessing the children to see how many of the phonemes we’ve learnt so far they know and if they can read them in simple and more complex words.
-In handwriting we have practised forming b, h, k and p.
-These belong to the one-armed robot family.
+In phonics we have been busy assessing the children to see how many of the phonemes we’ve learnt so far they can read and can they read them in simple and more complex words.
+In handwriting we have practised forming v, w, x and z – these letters belong to the zig zag family.

 The children have had lots of fun in our new role play areas…

 Next Friday is our Children in Need fundraising day organised by the school council.
 Don’t forget to dress up in your best rock star outfit!
 We still need lots of rocks for the children to paint.